 NOTE: The UE does not consider the message as erroneous if the measObjectToRemoveList includes any measObjectId value that is not part of the current UE configuration.

+Editorial note: FFS on whether UE should remove the corresponding measId in CHO or CPC candidate configuration when the measId is removed from measIdRemoveList.

 Text Omitted …